 - enable your product to use the SBR Taxonomy

-- undertake compliance testing of your product, in accordance with the SBR compliance regime, and
+- undertake compliance testing of your product in accordance with the SBR compliance regime

 The SBR Program will provide you with the support and infrastructure needed to participate effectively in the testing of your software.

-The SBR Program have created an external test environment that simulates the SBR production environment, which will covers the component parts of SBR, including the generic facilities and agency specific services connected to them.
+The SBR Program has created an external test environment that simulates the SBR production environment.
+It covers the component parts of SBR, including the generic facilities and agency specific services connected to them.

 The SBR Program has also defined all SBR testing boundaries (including interfaces), entry criteria for each boundary interface and provides an SBR test coordinator for first level management and support of all boundary interfaces for the interconnected testing environments.

-To support the test services, a library of test credentials, Australian Business Numbers (AUSkey) and test data is provided to software developers that will be recognised by agencies during testing.
+A library of test credentials, Australian business numbers (ABNs) and test data provided to software developers will be recognised by agencies during testing.

-It is important to obtain solid knowledge of the SBR Solution Overview, SBR Taxonomy AU, ReadMe files in the SDK, the Message Implementation Guide and the SBR Self Certification Testing Guide.
+It is important to obtain solid knowledge of the SBR Solution Overview, SBR Taxonomy AU, ReadMe files in the SDK, the MIG and the SBR program self-certification testing guide (PDF, 466KB).

-The testing results are not reviewed by the Australian Government or by a third party, so the declaration is a self-certification of compliance, with no implied approval or endorsement by the SBR Program of any Australian Government agency.
-However, on a risk basis, the SBR Program will undertake a targeted compliance audit of a software developers adherence to the agreed processes.
+The declaration is a self-certification of compliance with no implied approval or endorsement by the SBR Program or any Australian Government agency.
+Therefore the testing results are not reviewed by the Australian Government or by a third party.
+However, on a risk basis, the SBR Program will undertake a targeted compliance audit of a software developer's adherence to the agreed processes.

-The self certification testing packages are designed to provide technical assurance that your implementation of SBR has been done correctly.
+The self-certification testing packages are designed to provide technical assurance that your implementation of SBR has been done correctly.
 You should note that the self-certification testing artefacts are designed to provide technical assurance only.
-As a Software Developer you are responsible for conduction your own quality reviews and tests to your own satisfaction, prior to commencement of any conformance testing.
+As a DSP you are responsible for conducting your own quality reviews and tests to your own satisfaction, prior to commencing any conformance testing.

-Contact the SBR Service Desk on 1300 488 231 or via SBRServiceDesk@sbr.gov.au - available between 8:00am and 7:00pm AEST Monday to Friday - excludes public holidays and the SBR Christmas shutdown period.
+For support you can phone the SBR Service Desk on 1300 488 231 or email SBRServiceDesk@sbr.gov.au.
+Support is available between 8.00am and 7.00pm EST Monday to Friday (excludes public holidays and the Christmas shutdown period).